stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp2-setting-up-prj.md

 ```

 ## 2.5 - Recommended practices
-- Make a habit of keeping the build directory completely separate from the source tree.
+- **Make a habit of keeping the build directory completely separate from the source tree.**
-- set up two or more different builds for the same source directory.
+- Set up two or more different builds for the same source directory.
 Release, Debug, etc.
 - Use different project generators for the different build directories.
 Ninja, Unix Makefiles, etc.
-- Don't be focused on using one particular type of project generator in the early stages of a project.
+- **Don't be focused on using one particular type of project generator in the early stages of a project.**
 - Periodically check the build with a different project generator.